stephengold/Minie/README.md

         use an EmptyShape
     } else if (the object doesn't move and its shape can be approximated by an infinite plane) {
         use a PlaneCollisionShape
+    } else if (the object doesn't move and its shape can be approximated by point, line segment, or triangle) {
+        use a SimplexCollisionShape
+    } else if (the object doesn't move and its shape can be approximated by rectangle) {
+        use a Box2dShape
+    } else if (the object doesn't move and its shape can be approximated by convex polygon) {
+        use a Convex2dShape
-    } else if (its shape can be approximated by a triangle or a tetrahedron) {
+    } else if (its shape can be approximated by a tetrahedron) {
         use a SimplexCollisionShape
     } else if (its shape can be approximated by a centered sphere) {
         use a SphereCollisionShape